-In the weekly Wednesday House Dinners, The Advocate House becomes a place of shared food, shared stories, and deep fellowship.
-Our Advocate resident, Charles Rousseau is the host, providing an atmosphere of welcome, mutual care, and good humor.
-We call it House Dinner.
+The Wednesday (or occasional Thursday) House Dinners provide a place of shared food, shared stories, and deep fellowship.
+The hosts provide an atmosphere of welcome, mutual care, and good humor.

 House Dinner is a time of togetherness over a shared meal, concluding with an invitation to respond to an open-ended prompt, often about an idea or concept (e.g., “shelter,” “grace,” “Christmas spirit”).

-All are welcome any time, But it helps if you can let Charles know you are coming and if you can contribute food to the meal, so he can be sure the food and setting are gracious and welcoming.
+You don’t need to bring anything but yourself.
+All are welcome any time.
+If you are able, it helps if you can let the organizers know you are coming and if you can contribute food to the meal, so they can be sure the food and setting are gracious and welcoming.